-- Please provide full citations, with page references wherever possible.
-Note that bibliographic information for course readings can be copied directly from the schedule of readings. - Please include an accurate word count for this assignment.
+- F Please provide full citations, with page references wherever possible.
+Note that bibliographic information for course readings can be copied directly from the schedule of readings. - F Please include an accurate word count for this assignment (but note that the length guideline is not strict). - It may help to review the "Guidelines on Writing" from the student skills packet.